Wichtiger Hinweis

 In March 2025, the City of Erlangen and the Erlangen Community Foundation jointly set up a relief fund for associations and initiatives.
 The aim is to mitigate the consequences of the necessary cuts to voluntary services and to support the wide range of voluntary work in Erlangen.

-On Thursday evening, the city council approved the 2026 budget by 26 votes to 24.
+On January 22, the City Council approved the 2026 budget by a vote of 26 to 24.

 Budget department